 Simple Savory Christmas Trees are so easy to make and even better to eat.
 They were a big hit with family and friends.
 I love making these savory and my sweet puff pastry Christmas trees are quick and easy dessert treat also!

-Simple Savory Christmas Trees
+How To Make Savory Puff Pastry Christmas Trees

 Roll out Puff Pastry (or defrost completely if frozen) lightly roll to smooth out.
 Spread with cream cheese mousse and top with salami slices, then slice into 9 or 10 strips lengthwise.